-Article III, paragraph 3.3 of the Series III Trust Agreement provides that the corporate trustee shall distribute income or principal from each trust to or for the benefit of the named beneficiary of a trust or any of the named beneficiary's descendants, such amounts as may be determined by the corporate trustee, in the exercise of its sole discretion, to provide for the health, support, maintenance, or education of the named beneficiary or his or her descendants.
-An individual trustee shall have no power to make distributions from the Series III Trusts.
+Article IV, paragraph 3.3 of the Series IV Trust Agreement provides that after Date 2, the distribution/corporate trustee shall, in its sole discretion, distribute income or principal from each trust to or apply for the benefit of the named beneficiary of a trust, or any of that beneficiary's descendants.
+The individual trustee shall have no power to make distributions from the trusts.
+All discretion to be exercised in making distributions from the trusts shall be vested solely in the distribution/corporate trustee.

-Article III, paragraph 3.4 of the Series III Trust Agreement provides that one day less than twenty-one years after the death of the last to survive of Grantor's descendants who were living on Date 1, all of the trusts in existence under the Series III Trust Agreement shall terminate, and the corporate trustee shall distribute all of the then remaining income and principal of each trust outright to the beneficiary for whom such trust property is then being held in trust.
+Article IV, paragraph 3.4 of the Series IV Trust Agreement provides that one day less than twenty-one years after the death of the last to survive of Grantor's descendants who were living on Date 1, all of the trusts in existence under the Series IV Trust Agreement shall terminate, and the corporate trustee shall distribute all of the then remaining income and principal of each trust outright to the beneficiary for whom such trust property is then being held in trust.

-Article III, paragraph 3.5 of the Series III Trust Agreement provides that upon the death of a beneficiary prior to the termination of all of the trusts as provided in paragraph 3.4, the undistributed income and principal of such deceased beneficiary's trust shall be divided into portions for such beneficiary's then living descendants per stirpes to be administered and distributed in the same manner as the other Series III Trusts.
-Should a beneficiary leave no descendant surviving at his or her death, then his or her trust assets shall be distributed to the Series III Trusts for each then living grandchildren of the Grantor in equal shares and for the descendants of deceased grandchildren per stirpes.
+Article IV, paragraph 3.5 of the Series IV Trust Agreement provides that upon the death of a beneficiary prior to the termination of all of the trusts as provided in paragraph 3.4, the undistributed income and principal of such deceased beneficiary's trust shall be divided into portions for such beneficiary's then living descendants per stirpes to be administered and distributed in the same manner as the other Series IV Trusts.
+Should a beneficiary leave no descendant surviving at his or her death, then his or her trust assets shall be distributed to the Series IV Trusts for each then living grandchild of the Grantor in equal shares and for the descendants of a deceased grandchild per stirpes.

-Article V, paragraph 5.3 of the Series III Trust Agreement provides that Child 1 and Child 2, acting jointly or the survivor of them acting alone, may remove any corporate trustee with or without cause and name a successor trustee.
-There shall always be a corporate trustee serving under the Series III Trust Agreement, either jointly with an individual trustee or serving alone as sole trustee.
-A corporate trustee shall have a combined capital and surplus of at least \$20,000,000.
+Article V, paragraph 5.3 of the Series IV Trust Agreement provides that Child 1 and Child 2, acting jointly or the survivor of them acting alone, may remove any distribution/corporate trustee with or without cause and name a successor trustee.
+There shall always be a distribution/corporate trustee serving under the Series IV Trust Agreement, either jointly with an individual trustee or serving alone as sole trustee.
+A distribution/corporate trustee shall have a combined capital and surplus of at least \$20,000,000.